-A list of matrices with length(unique(names(query))) rows with profile names, and max(upstream)+max(downstream
+A list of matrices with length(unique(names(query))) rows with profile names, and max(upstream)+max(downstr columns indicating relative position.

 The first list element is called "coverage" and contains, for each profile and relative position, the number of overlapping regions that contributed to the profile.